NikhilMukraj/spiking-neural-networks/interface/experiments/README.md

       - [ ] Dopamine clearance
       - [ ] Dopamine modifier for AMPA
       - [ ] Dopamine modifier for NMDA
+  - [ ] Hallucination where liquid acts as a classifier and outputs a value despite no input
   - [ ] Small world simulation where liquid and memory interact
 - [ ] Repeat experiments with more detailed ion channel models and vary ion channel conductances
   - [ ] Hodgkin-Huxley